DGUV Information 201-056

 Competitive advantages and image promotion

 Companies that comply with the requirements of the DGUV Information 201-056 can also use this as a competitive advantage.
-Compliance with strict safety requirements signals to customers, clients, and partners that the company places a high value on occupational safety and is willing to invest in the health of its employees.
-This not only enhances the company’s image but can also be a decisive advantage in tenders and projects.
+Compliance with strict safety requirements signals to customers, clients, and partners that the company places a high value on workplace safety and is willing to invest in the health of its employees.
+This not only enhances the company’s image but can also be a decisive advantage in bids and projects.

 Economic advantages